sanjaybaro/Reactrecap/usered/C14/Notse.md

 related data-- useReducer and network request example;
 8. Beneifit of using useReducer

-O : Orgainzation of Code
+O : Orgainzation of Code (especially when the state is complex) -Readability
-  -Readability

 p : Predictibility